Ways to optimize your conference calls

-Do send an agenda and review it at the start of the call
+Send an agenda and review it at the start of the call

 People like to know what the conference call is about before the call.
 As the meeting owner, you need to steer and manage the conference call accordingly.
-If attendees start bringing up points that aren’t relevant, “park” the ideas by taking note of them, and then include them when sending a recap.
+If attendees start bringing up points that aren’t relevant, “park” the ideas by taking note of them and then include them when sending a recap.

-Do set up a dial-in number rather than “conferencing people in”
+Set up a dial-in number rather than “conferencing people in”

 Conferencing people into a call can be disruptive.
 Instead, set up a dial-in line and number so that all attendees can join the call independently, and make sure everyone has the correct dial-in.

-I can’t tell you how many conference calls I’ve been on where the wrong number was given or the “meeting code number” just didn’t work.
+I can’t tell you how many conference calls I’ve been on where the wrong number was given or the “meeting code number” didn’t work.

-Do be 5 minutes early
+Be 5 minutes early

-Do limit background noise
+Limit background noise

 Don’t backtrack for latecomers

 Unfortunately, there will always be latecomers who *ping in* once the call has already started.
-Don’t recap everything that’s been discussed and bring that person up to speed — it will not only reward the bad behaviour of being late, but will also really frustrate those who were on time.
+Don’t recap everything that’s been discussed and bring that person up to speed — it will not only reward the bad behaviour of being late but will also really frustrate those who were on time.

 When people join conference calls late, it leads to interrupted momentum and increased distractions.

-Do limit the number of attendees
+Limit the number of attendees

 Conference calls with too many people can get out of hand, so try to keep it limited to a select list of attendees.
 And if someone says they need to “drop off,” let them — there’s no use in keeping someone on the line if they feel they need to be somewhere else.

-Do a “roll call”
+Do a “roll-call.”

 Do “go around the table” and let everyone have a say

-By the same token, let everyone on the call get a turn to add their two cents — it will ensure everyone is engaged and listening actively.
+Let everyone on the call get a turn to add their two cents — it will ensure everyone is engaged and listening actively.

-Do recap at the end
+Recap at the end

-Do quit while you’re ahead
+Quit while you’re ahead

 If your call wraps up ahead of schedule, then great — congratulations!
 You’ve successfully navigated and managed a conference call.
 Don’t bring up a whole new topic now with a, “So while I have you all here…” End on a high note.